MMA Guidelines from the DVSA

 Please make sure you observe social distancing whilst on site and follow the instructions given by the SAM.

-Industry good practice guidance
+Industry good practice guidance for the MMA Guidelines from the DVSA

 Following our announcement for restarting motorcycle tests, we shared the procedures we’ll follow to carry out tests safely during the coronavirus pandemic with rider training associations.